Pal Joey (musical): 2008 production

 Coincidence or not, Risch's Joey is a younger brother of Erwin Schrott's Don Giovanni, seen at the Met Opera earlier this season.
 When these guys smile, it's the devil's work at play with any woman's affections.
 If the show offers a pessimistic view of female sexuality, then so be it.
 Joey and Giovanni, not the women, are the ones going straight to hell.

 and "In the end, Mantello and Risch's Joey is an easy antihero to understand, if not love."

 Legacy

-Looking retrospectively, musical theatre historian Ethan Mordden pronounced Pal Joeys book is a "breakthrough in character writing".
-He stated that "the two leads and Linda are extremely well-drawn", and that though "Pal Joey is tough, its script true to its characters".
+Looking retrospectively, musical theatre historian Ethan Mordden pronounced Pal Joeys book a "breakthrough in character writing".
+He stated that "the two leads and Linda are extremely well-drawn", and that though "Pal Joey is tough, period, its script is true to its characters, even as its characters hold true to its script".
 He also believed that the show "finds Rodgers and Hart at their best".
 Historians Everett and Laird wrote that Pal Joey is the "most important work produced by Rodgers and Hart", and is the "most integrated of their musicals".